-For example, during social interactions, paying attention to someone yawning but not paying the same degree of attention to other cues that suggest they are interested in what you’re saying (such as them leaning in).
+For example, during social interactions, paying attention to someone yawning and assuming you're boring them—but not paying the same degree of attention to other cues that suggest they are interested in what you’re saying (such as leaning toward you).

 Believing an absence of a smiley-face in an email means someone is mad at you.
-Or, interpreting “You did a good job” as negative if you were expecting “You did a great job.”
+Or, interpreting “You did a good job” as negative because you were expecting to be told that you did a "great" job.

 The belief that achieving unrelentingly high standards is necessary to avoid a catastrophe.
 For example, the belief that making any mistakes will lead to your colleagues thinking you're useless.

 Believing the same rules that apply to others should not apply to you.
 For example, believing you shouldn’t need to do an internship even if that is the normal path to employment in your industry.

 For example, when you've made progress toward a goal and therefore feel that it’s ok to act in a way that is inconsistent with it.

 12. Belief in a just world